thosgood/this-weeks-finds/markdown/101-151/week149.md

 theories called "complex oriented cohomology theories".
 Elliptic cohomology is one of these, so to understand elliptic cohomology you first have to study these guys a bit.
-Instead of just giving you the definition, I'll lead up to it rather gradually\....
+Instead of just giving you the definition, I'll lead up to it rather gradually....

 Let's start with the integers, Z. These form an abelian group under addition, so by what I said above they are a pitifully simple special